peteroupc/peteroupc.github.io/bernoulli.md

 6. Add _a_\[_n_\] to _lamunq_ and set _&#x03F5;_ to _err_\[_n_\].
 7. Add 1 to _n_, then go to step 3.
 8. Let _bound_ be _lam_+1/(2<sup>_k_</sup>).
 If _lamunq_+_&#x03F5;_ &le; _bound_, set _s_ to 0.
 Otherwise, if _lamunq_ > _bound_, set _s_ to 2.
 Otherwise, set _s_ to 1.
-9. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), go to step 2.
-Otherwise, return a number that is 0 if _s_ is 0, 1 if _s_ is 2, or an unbiased random bit (either 0 or 1 with equal probability) otherwise.
+9. Generate 1 or 0 with equal probability.
+If 1 was generated this way, go to step 2.
+Otherwise, return a number that is 0 if _s_ is 0; otherwise, 1 if _s_ is 2; otherwise, either 1 or 0 with equal probability.

-If _a_, given above, sums to the _base-2 logarithm_ of the probability rather than that probability, the following algorithm I developed simulates that probability.
+If _a_, given above, sums to the _base-2 logarithm_ of the probability rather than that probability, the following algorithm I developed returns 1 with that probability.
 For simplicity's sake, even though logarithms for such probabilities are negative, all the _a_\[_i_\] must be 0 or greater (and thus are the negated values of the already negative logarithm approximations) and must form a nowhere decreasing sequence, and all the _err_\[_i_\] must be 0 or greater.

 1. Set _intinf_ to floor(max(0, abs(_a_\[0\]))).
 (This is the absolute integer part of the first term in the series, or 0, whichever is greater.)
-2. If _intinf_ is greater than 0, generate unbiased random bits until a zero bit or _intinf_ bits were generated this way.
+2. If _intinf_ is greater than 0, generate numbers that are each 1 or 0 with equal probability until the number zero or _intinf_ many numbers were generated this way, whichever comes first.
 If a zero was generated this way, return 0.
 3. Generate an exponential random variate _E_ with rate ln(2).
 This can be done, for example, by using the **exponential distribution with rate ln(_x_)** algorithm given in "[**Partially-Sampled Random Numbers**](https://peteroupc.github.io/exporand.html#Exponential_Distribution_with_Rate_ln__x)".
 (This step takes advantage of the exponential distribution's _memoryless property_: given that an exponential random variate _E_ is greater than _intinf_, _E_ minus _intinf_ has the same distribution.)
 4. Set _n_ to 0.
 5. Do the following process repeatedly until the algorithm returns a value: